And when should you use them?

 While Simple Electronic Signatures and Advanced Electronic Signatures both have their place, QES provides the strongest legal evidence when it comes to disputes over digital transactions, for example, and can help to protect both the consumer and the business against fraud.

-In some countries, like Belgium, it is mandatory to use a QES when it comes to signing documents digitally.
+In some countries, like Belgium, it is in many cases mandatory to use a QES when it comes to signing documents digitally.
 But in other countries, choosing an electronic signature is mainly based on choice and risk assessment.

 When the risk is low, or an acceptable small risk, consider Standard Electronic Signatures or AES.
 It all boils down to trust.
 For example, if you are getting documents signed internally within a company, but you still need to identify people.
 If something went wrong, then it shouldn’t have a huge impact, as it is happening within the company.